IPLAC's Mentoring Program

 We will try to match mentors and mentees in their intended practice group and personal preferences as much as possible.

-If you have any questions about the Mentoring Committee, please do not hesitate to reach out to us.
-We hope you all continue to stay well, and wish you nothing but the best.
+We hope you all continue to stay well and wish you nothing but the best.

 Program Purpose

-Contribute to the success of lawyers and aspiring law students pursuing a career in Intellectual Property Law through a strong, beneficial mentoring relationship.
+Contribute to the development of patent agents, paralegals, and attorneys, and aspiring students of the same pursuing a career in Intellectual Property Law through a strong and trusting mentoring relationship.

 Your Role

-- Maintain regular communications with your mentor: the frequency will be determined by you
+• Maintain regular communication with your Mentor: the frequency will be determined by you and your Mentor;

-and your mentor - Respond to inquiries from your mentor in a timely fashion
+• Respond to inquiries from your Mentor in a timely fashion;

-- Meet with your mentor once a month.
+• Meet with your Mentor once a month (virtually is acceptable); and

 Questions/Concerns?